budiherma1/ave-route/README.md

 // default directories for controller and middleware are 'app/Controller/' and 'app/Middleware/'
 // default method for middleware is 'handle'
-// you can set to another directories and the method using method below averoute.config({
+// you can set to another directories and method using function below averoute.config({
 	controller: {path: 'sample_dir/Controller/'},
 	middleware: {path: 'sample_dir/sample_dir/Middleware/', method: 'handle'}